joelberkeley/words/testing.md

 # testing

+### important qualities of tests

+#### readable

+#### reproducible

+#### accurate

+#### maintainable

+#### comprehensive

 Providing meaningful test coverage

-- Demonstrate how to use the code as intended by testing the [happy paths](https://en.wikipedia.org/wiki/Happy_path).
-Prepare for the unintended by testing defined behaviour for unhappy paths.
+- Don't stop at testing the [happy paths](https://en.wikipedia.org/wiki/Happy_path).
+They only constitute part of the API.
+Also test behaviour for unhappy paths.
 - When reviewing changes, check for test coverage.
-If it’s unclear what’s tested and what’s not, maybe the tests could do with being more readable.
+If it’s unclear what’s tested and what’s not, consider making the tests more readable.
-- Automated test coverage checks are only useful when they fail.
-When they pass, they are counterproductive because they encourage complacency.
+- Automated test coverage checks can tell you when your tests are lacking, but they can't tell you when they're complete.
 For example, they don't measure whether the tests make meaningful assertions.
-For this reason, I don't recommend them.
+Since they tend to instill overconfidence, I don't recommend them.
 - We want to keep test coverage meaningful.
 For example:
   - Avoid duplicate tests, which create unnecessary maintenance overhead, make running tests slower, and can indicate an inconsistent approach to coverage.
-  - Ensure tests are named in a meaningfully and accurately.
+  - Ensure tests are named in meaningfully and accurately.
 This makes it easier for others to find relevant tests rather than creating duplicates.
-  _ Add comments to parameterised test cases, ensuring the comments can’t drift, such that others can see which sets of parameters have already been tested.
+  - Add comments to parameterised test cases, ensuring the comments can’t drift.
+This helps others see which sets of parameters have already been tested.
   - Ensure test setup is correct, as if incorrect it can lead to tests that do not check the behaviour you expect.
   - Test a range of potential inputs, including edge cases and invalid values.
   - Tests that fail intermittently don’t convey meaningful information and as such they reduce developer confidence in the value of tests and the build system.
 If they are unfixable, it is better to delete them than have them intermittently failing.